 - 15.4.1 Every survival cell must incorporate three FIA supplied transponders for identification purposes.
 These transponders must be a permanent part of the survival cell, be positioned in accordance with Drawing 6 and must be accessible for verification at any time. - 15.4.2 The survival cell must have an opening for the driver, the minimum dimensions of which are given in Article 13.1.
-Any other ducts or openings in the survival cell must either: - a) Be of the minimum size, and for the sole purpose of, allowing access to mechanical components. - b) Be for the sole purpose of cooling the driver or mechanical or electrical components, the area of any such duct or opening may not exceed 3000mm2. - 15.4.3 An impact absorbing structure must be fitted in front of the survival cell.
-This structure need not be an integral part of the survival cell but must be solidly attached to it.
+Any other ducts or openings in the survival cell must either: - a) Be of the minimum size, and for the sole purpose of, allowing access to mechanical components. - b) Be for the sole purpose of cooling the driver or mechanical or electrical components, the area of any such duct or opening may not exceed 3000mm. - 15.4.3 An impact absorbing structure must be fitted in front of the survival cell.
+This structure need not be an integral part of the survival cell but must be solidly attached to it and be arranged symmetrically about the car centre line.

-No part of this structure may lie more than 525mm above the reference plane.
+No part of this structure may lie more than 525mm above the reference plane and its forward-most point must not be less than 850mm forward of the front wheel centre line.